Raafina/Sitoya/README.md

 </p>

 ## Sitoya
 Sitoya is an website designed to help the management of Artesian Water in Desa Salam Serep , Kota Semarang in recording payments from customers and managing cash flow efficiently.
-The application provides comprehensive financial reports, enabling administrators to monitor finances and operations.
+The application provides comprehensive payment and finance reports, enabling administrators to monitor operations and financial.

 ## 🚀 Key Feature
 <ul>